DataTalksClub/project-of-the-week/2022-10-19-recommenders-1.md

 - Continue exploring more about this topic
 - Polish the documentation for your project
 - Commit your changes.
-- Share your progress in Slack and in social media
+- Share your progress on Slack and in social media
 - Give us feedback
 - Add the link to your project to this project of the week github page